 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.

-Applicants to the Programme in Adult Education will be interviewed prior to admission.
 Relevant work experience will be given consideration.

 Applicants whose first language is not English and who are not Canadian citizens or landed immigrants must achieve a satisfactory performance on the Test of English as a Foreign Language (TOEFL) before being considered for admission.
 This requirement will be waived for foreign students completing their undergraduate degrees at a university where English is the language of instruction.
 Students with marginal English proficiency may be asked to complete language courses as program co requisites.